Street Resurfacing Program

 The Department of Mobility and Infrastructure (DOMI) is committed to maintaining safe, accessible, and high-quality streets across all Pittsburgh neighborhoods.
-Each year, we pave hundreds of city blocks to repair worn roads, improve safety, and extend the life of our transportation network.
+Each year, the City paves hundreds of city blocks to repair worn roads, improve safety, and extend the life of our transportation network.

-Paving is not just about smoother rides—it’s about building a safer and more resilient street network.
-Resurfaced roads improve conditions for drivers, cyclists, and pedestrians alike, and support long-term maintenance of utility infrastructure.
+Paving isn't just about smoother rides—it’s about building a safer and more resilient street network.
+Resurfaced roads improve conditions for drivers, cyclists, and pedestrians alike, while supporting long-term maintenance of utility infrastructure.

 For a recap of what previous paving seasons have looked like and some insight as to how they might look in the future, engage with the 5-year paving history map.